pontifechs/YAMR/README.md

 -----------

 #### General
-* I want to run some of this through some static analysis.
-Maybe there's one that's android specific as well that can help with lifecycle BS?]
-* I kinda want to try Kotlin.
-Some of the battles I had been losing against android/Java I could probably solve with lambdas.

 #### DBProvider.java
 * The implicit synchronization problem between the URI format the model creates and the UriMatcher matching